rails-inspire-django/django-turbo-helper/README.md

 ## Introduction

-This package offers helpers for server-side rendering of hotwire-turbo streams and frames.
+This package offers helpers for server-side rendering of Hotwired/Turbo streams and frames.

 ## Requirements